kimbring2/DeepSoccer/README.md

 # Dependent package install
 Put a 'https://github.com/kimbring2/jetbot_soccer/tree/master/spawn_robot_tools' folder to your 'catkin_ws/src' folder.

-# How to view in Rviz
+# How to view 3D model of Jetbot in Rviz
 ```
 roslaunch jetbot_description jetbot_rviz.launch
 ```

-# How to start Jetbot model and controllers using roslaunch
+# How to start control Jetbot in roslaunch
 ```
 roslaunch jetbot_gazebo main.launch
 ```

-# Soccer model path setting
+# Soccer object model path setting
 You should change a modeling path of jetbot/jetbot_gazebo/world/jetbot.world and sdf file at jetbot_gazebo/models/RoboCup15_MSL_Field, jetbot_gazebo/models/RoboCup15_MSL_Goal, jetbot_gazebo/models/football.

 It is just example line of uri.
 Please change all uri path for your PC environment.